 As we sat down to dinner, my mother warned everyone, especially us kids, to watch for bones.
 Mom assured us she’d done her best but feared she’d missed a few.
 She had.
 The big ones were easy to spot, the little tiny ones weren’t.

-It was all a bit tedious.
+It was all a bit tedious – picking out all those bones.
 About halfway through dinner, I got bored and decided I’d found them all.
 I took a big bite and straight away a bone lodged itself halfway down my throat.
 I started to do that gagging, choking thing.
 My parents immediately swept me up and away from the table.
 Before I knew it, I was leaning over the sink while they each gave me a good whomp on the back.

 Both Mom and Dad were a bit frantic.
 It might have been my health and wellbeing.
 Or maybe they figured we didn’t have time for a trip to the emergency room before the first fireworks lit the sky.
 Next thing I knew, my dad had me by the ankles and I was hanging upside down.
 My mom, sister and the neighbors crowded around and cheered while my dad gave me a good shake.